tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 function remove(address _tokenAddress, uint32 _nonce) external nonpayable
 ```

-Removes a token at `_tokenAddress` from the GovernedTokenWrapper&#39;s wrapping listOnly the governor can call this function
+Removes a token at `_tokenAddress` from the GovernedTokenWrapper&#39;s wrapping listOnly the handler can call this function